 Moreover, the results of the research and scientific procedures that are reorganizing our comprehension of the world are not to be understood as “products” of disciplines that are ancillary to criminal law, to be used, if necessary, to support, as an added feature, certain theoretical statements or to prove, during the trial phase, some probative aspects of evidence.
 Rather, we are faced with the need for criminal law to open up much more to authentic confrontation with scientific thought and to converse on an equal footing with other disciplines that deal, albeit with different perspectives, with man and his existence in contemporary society, in order to support a profitable exchange of knowledge with other discursive and argumentative orders.

 Access to the plurality of languages is an exquisitely trans-disciplinary commitment that aims to stem the flow of banal assertions, brilliant chatter and the loquacious appearance of “common sense”.
 The interweaving of different communication codes must however be carried out with the necessary scientific and semiotic rigour so as to avoid becoming an inaudible and insignificant cacophony.

 DPU project has an editorial programme that in addition to the publication of the Journal intends to organize and promote, in cooperation with other research centers, conferences, study meetings, seminars, trans-disciplinary laboratories, training and informative events, symposia and legal-scientific round tables, some at an international level.

-The aim is for different languages to converge on a work plan and a confrontation oriented to reassigning meaning to the exercise of criminal law.
+The overall aim is for different languages to converge on a work plan and a confrontation oriented to reassigning meaning to the exercise of criminal law.